 Can I leave my pet alone after surgery?

 Yes.
-Rest assured your veterinarian will give you all the instructions you need to provide the proper at-home care for your pet after their procedure.
-For pets who need closer monitoring, they may recommend they stay overnight at the clinic or other medical-grade boarding facility.
+Rest assured the veterinary team at Little Creek will give you all the instructions you need to provide the proper at-home care for your pet after their procedure.
+For pets who need closer monitoring, they may recommend they stay overnight at a 24-hour emergency clinic or other medical-grade boarding facility.
 Otherwise, it is okay to leave your pet alone for short periods of time.
 Just make sure to keep a lookout for signs of distress like trembling, wound-licking and loss of appetite.